DHS says released border migrants are ‘generally’ tested for COVID-19

 The Biden administration sued, saying that interfered with its ability to catch and release illegal immigrants, and asserting the primacy of federal immigration policy over the state’s policy.

-But Homeland Security has struggled from the start of the new administration with how to handle high COVID rates among illegal border crossers.
+But Homeland Security has struggled from the start of the new administration with how to handle high COVID-19 rates among illegal border crossers.

 DHS Secretary Alejandro Mayorkas initially claimed migrants were being tested and quarantined, even as stories poured in from the border disproving that claim.